Hope Schaefer, Ms Email & Phone Number

 Taught the foundations of Cello, specifically in the Suzuki method to 5 year old students.
 Gave private lessons with 4 individual students and then one group lesson with all students each week, coordinated their lessons, assessed their progress, and helped them with their end of the year performance concert.

-Hope Schaefer, Ms Education Details
+Hope Schaefer, Ms education

-Frequently Asked Questions about Hope Schaefer, Ms
+Frequently asked questions about Hope Schaefer, Ms

 What company does Hope Schaefer, Ms work for?

-Hope Schaefer, Ms works for Nonprofit Leadership Initiative
+Hope Schaefer, Ms works for Nonprofit Leadership Initiative.

 What schools did Hope Schaefer, Ms attend?